Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

     azsphere tenant show-selected -o yaml
     ```

     The output of this command will be similar to the following.
+The **id** property value is your Azure Sphere Tenant ID.

     ```yaml
     id: 9abc79eb-9999-43ce-9999-fa8888888894